codica2/vue-app-best-practice/README.md

 ```

 ### Component SvgIcon
-Component `icons` is registered like global for using in different components.
+Component `icons` are resolved as global for using in different components.
-After this all svg icons be a vue components.
+Afterwards, all the SVG icons become Vue components.

 ```vue
 // SvgIcon.vue
 <template lang="pug">